Xilinx/PYNQ/docs/source/2_getting_started.rst

 Accessing files on the board
 ----------------------------
 `Samba <https://www.samba.org/>`_, a file sharing service, is running on the board.
-The home area on the board can be accessed as a networked drive.
+The home area on the board can be accessed, and you can transfer files to and from the board as a network drive.

 You can go to ``\\pynq\xpp`` to access the pynq home area.
 Remember to change the hostname if necessary.